Duyi-Wang/cesg.alibaba.deeprec.modelzoo.benchmark/README.md

   - ***<u>`env:`</u>***  environment variables set when the container is created.

   - ***<u>`image:`</u>*** where is the docker image.

-  - `imagePullPolicy：` the policy of pulling image.

-    - Always: always pull image from repo.

-    - IfNotPresent: the image is pulled only if it is not already present locally.

-    - Never: never try fetching the image.

   - *<u>**`args:`**</u>* command executed after container created.